SteffRhes/SparQrawler/README.md

 ```
 neo4j.bat console
 ```

+If it's your first time starting neo4j, you must change the default password.
+Do this via the web-UI on localhost:7474

 Then go to the target folder of SparQrawler where you find an executable jar file, run this with: